account_circleRecruiting

 date_rangeTime Frame:

-From first dose of study intervention to the end of Cycle 1 (each cycle is 21 days)
+From the first dose of study intervention to the end of Cycle 1 (each cycle is 21 days)

-• Number of participants with DLTs
+• Dose Escalation (Master and Intervention Cohort 1): Number of participants with DLTs

 Number of participants with at least one DLT